daniel-e/stealthy/README.md

 **Features**

 * The communication is end-to-end encrypted.
 You can chose symmetric encryption or asymmetric encryption.
+* The communication is hidden to some degree as communication is masked as ICMP requests.
 * No server is involved.
 The clients communicate directly with each other.
 Hence, every client needs to be reachable via an IP address.
-* The communication is hidden to some degree as communication is masked as ICMP requests.
 * Offers file upload functionality via ICMP requests.
+* Group chat (currently for symmetric encryption only).

 ## Installing